danomatika/robotcowboy/README.markdown

 * inter-app OSC communication
 * 2d physics using Box2d

-It's directly inspired by the original RjDj app and Love2d.
+It's directly inspired by the original [RjDj](http://www.rjdj.me/) app and [Love2d](https://love2d.org/).
 I decided to write my own app in order to add the features I needed for a live performance focus.

+The idea is that I want a single environment focused on performance with an easy workflow that doesn't involve compilation (ala C++ & OpenFrameworks).
+This way, I can get in the flow, make some scenes, upload them to my iPad, and go play a show.

 NOTE: THIS IS CURRENTLY IN ALPHA DEVELOPMENT.
 BETA COMING SOON.